How to scrape Threads by Meta using Python (2023-08 Update)

 return result

-This function will take in the full dataset and reduce it to a more flat structure that contains only the important fields.
-We're using JMespath's reshaping feature which allows us to distil the dataset into a new structure.
+The above Instagram parsing logic will take in the full dataset and reduce it to a more flat structure that contains only the important fields.
+We use JMESPath to rephrase the raw Instagram scraping into refined structured data.

-To generate post views dynamically Instagram uses a GraphQL backend query which returns post data, comments, likes, and other information.
-We can use this endpoint to scrape post data.
+Instagram uses GraphQL to generate the post views dynamically using a backend query.
+This endpoints returns the different post data, including comments, likes, as well other details.
+Hence, we'll utilize this GraphQL endpoint to scrape Instagram post data.

 }